davidlormor/hawkins.io/wip/untitled.md

 by Virtus.

 Virtus is an extraction of the ROM property interface.
-It provides a simple and elegant for describing what attributes a class should have.
+It provides a simple and elegant DSL for describing what attributes a class should have.
 It also provides conversions and coericions (such as strings to numbers, or strings to a time).
 Writer methods can be redefined for application specific functionality (using an the repo to look up an